-James C. Martin, born on July 13, 1946, in Bristol, Connecticut, passed away peacefully on June 27, 2025.
+James "Jimmy" C. Martin, born on July 13, 1946, in Bristol, Connecticut, passed away peacefully on June 27, 2025.
 His life was marked by a profound dedication to his family and his country, a testament to the values he upheld throughout his years.

 In addition to his military service, James worked at General Motors for 30 years in both Bristol, Connecticut and Spring Hill, Tennessee.

 James was deeply loved by his family.
 He is survived by his wife of 56 years, Sophie Krymarys Martin, his son Bryan J. Martin, and his daughter Carrie A. Hammonds, along with his son-in-law Brian Hammonds.
-He cherished his role as a grandfather to Andrew Martin, Adam Martin, Tyler Hammonds, and Katie Hammonds.
+He cherished his role as a grandpa to Andrew Martin, Adam Martin, Tyler Hammonds, and Katie Hammonds.
 James also leaves behind his brother Roger Martin (Judy), sister-in-law Christine Phelps and nephews Jason Phelps and Aaron Phelps.

 He was preceded in death by his father Clifford Martin, his mother Aldea Toussaint Martin, and his sister Wilma Jean Barnum.